sumants-dev/CIS545-Project/readme.md

 The relevant files are listed below

 ## Temperature_Time_Series_Analysis_v2
-This file has exploration of data at a global level and explores features that are highly relev
+This file conducts data cleaning, wrangling, exploratory data analysis, and ARIMA models with annual temperature at a country level.

+##